-a.
-Providing information to clinicians for all medications filled for a consumer by our pharmacy.
-The pharmacy offers 24 hour on call service for staff for medication questions, problems, or for emergency prescriptions.

-- b.
-Notifying clinicians of potential drug interactions so that adjustments can be made. - c.
-Coordinating an extensive sample stock program and a longstanding program of assisting consumers to take advantage of the patient assistance programs sponsored by pharmaceutical companies, thus ensuring that consumers without insurance can access needed medication. - d.
-Alerting prescribers when prescriptions are not filled or medications are requested to be refilled too early (potential drug abuse). - e.
-Dispensing and delivering both medical and psychiatric medications in formats that best meet the needs of each consumer/patient.
-These include blister packaging and other unit dose systems which assist in ensuring that the correct dose is taken at the correct time. - f.
-Offering on-call and after hours deliveries.
-Evening and weekend medication deliveries are available for urgent needs.
+- provides 24 hour/day on call service for staff for questions & emergency prescription deliveries - notifies clinicians of potential drug interactions - coordinates extensive sample stock program and, jointly with CMH, patient assistance programs (PAP) - ensuring that consumers without insurance can access needed medication - alerting prescribers when prescriptions are not filled or medications are requested to be refilled too early

-The pharmacy:
+• Dispensing medications in formats that best meet the needs of each consumer/patient: blister packaging and other unit dose systems which assist in ensuring that the correct dose is taken at the correct time

-- o fills over 13,000 prescriptions per month (will rise to 14,000 per month by the end of 2012) - serves over 110 residential sites - o makes over 1,100 medication deliveries per month - 5.
-Operate and continually develop of sound electronic health record system: CMH has pursued a focused effort to ensure continued progress toward interoperability with other healthcare systems, and pursue active involvement in state and local electronic medical record technology initiatives.
+5. Operate and continually develop of sound electronic health record system: CMH has pursued a focused effort to ensure continued progress toward interoperability with other healthcare systems, and pursue active involvement in state and local electronic medical record technology initiatives.
 CMH has had an electronic health record (EHR) for over a decade and continually works to refine and expand the reach of the EHR system.
-The current efforts in this dimension include: - The examination of CMH's current EHR software platform in light of other EHR software packages - Increasing the technical support for the 700 users of the EHR, including over 220 clinical laptops which allow for EHR record entry and retrieval in the field, in the homes, workplaces, schools, and health care sites of CMH consumers - building an electronic link between the CMH EHR and the ERH of the primary care clinics in which CMH has co-located staff - retooling, within the EHR, all of the core clinical forms with features designed to enhance clinical communication, supervisor/peer review, and work flow efficiency
+The current efforts in this dimension include:

+- The examination of CMH's current EHR software platform in light of other EHR software packages - Increasing the technical support for the 700 users of the EHR, including over 220 clinical laptops which allow for EHR record entry and retrieval in the field, in the homes, workplaces, schools, and health care sites of CMH consumers - building an electronic link between the CMH EHR and the ERH of the primary care clinics in which CMH has co-located staff - retooling, within the EHR, all of the core clinical forms with features designed to enhance clinical communication, supervisor/peer review, and work flow efficiency